MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
 Card is the fundemental component of every card game, without which any game makes no sense.
 As it is known, there are at least two properties of a card: its suit and its rank.
 Both of them determines the ranking of a card itself.
-However
+However, in some games, for example, Black jack, both the properties don't matter.
+Rather, peo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODM4OTczODE4LC05OTc1NjE3MjQsLTkxMT
+eyJoaXN0b3J5IjpbMjIwOTEzOTM3LC05OTc1NjE3MjQsLTkxMT
 E1OTYzNywxMjk4Mjk1ODYyXX0=
 -->